HOOPS Publish Integration

 When you attempt to add any object to a Publish page, Visualize pulls the data out of the kit and passes it to HOOPS Publish.
 Thus, if you pass an empty or invalid object, Visualize will pass the equivalent structure to Publish.
 If Publish returns an error, Visualize will throw an HPS::IOException, which includes a string describing the problem as well as the error code generated by Publish.

 In Visualize, there are two ways to export to HTML, either through the HTML sprocket or through the Publish sprocket.
-With the Publish sprocket, it's possible to import a CADModel from the Exchange sprocket; this offers a performance benefit because the model data can be read directly from the PRC created in Exchange without incurring the overhead needed for data conversion.
+With the Publish sprocket, it's possible to export a CADModel that was originally loaded via HOOPS Exchange - this offers a performance benefit because the model data can be read directly from the PRC created in Exchange without incurring the overhead needed for data conversion.

 To export your CAD model to HTML, first import it via the Exchange sprocket:

-For your convenience, there are two template files in the Visualize package, HOOPSCommunicatorTemplate.html and HOOPSCommunicatorMinimalTemplate.html.
+For exporting via the HTML procket, we provide two template files in the Visualize package, HOOPSCommunicatorTemplate.html and HOOPSCommunicatorMinimalTemplate.html.
 The standard template includes advanced UI features, whereas the minimal template only includes the basic functionality for viewing a model.

 For more information on modifying an HTML template file, please see Modifying the HTML Template.